 Your organization should have a documented policy on cryptographic controls and key management processes.
 The objective of this domain is to ensure the confidentiality, integrity and availability of information are protected throughout.
 The policy should include details on the use, protection and lifetime of cryptographic keys.

 - Proof that all production database[s] that store customer data are encrypted at rest

 - Documented encryption policy that’s made available for all staff on the company intranet

 - Proof that endpoints with access to production systems are encrypted to protect them from unauthorised access

 A11.
 Physical and Environmental Security

-The control objectives for this domain focus on protecting your organization’s physical premises and preventing loss, damage, theft or compromise to its assets and operations.
-It does so by laying out controls to prevent unauthorized physical access, damage and interference to the organization’s ISMS.
+The control objectives for this domain focus on protecting your organization’s physical premises and preventing loss, damage, theft or compromise of its assets and operations.
+It does so by laying out controls to prevent unauthorized physical access, damage and interference with the organization’s ISMS.